Room For Change

 All institutions, including small businesses like us, should reflect the communities they serve.
 Right now, our team is all white.
 That is not a reflection of our community.
 There are talented developers and designers of color in central Kentucky who we ought to know.
-We’ve been discussing what we’ve tried in the past—where we’ve not done enough, or where we’ve been just plain wrong in our recruiting strategies.
+We’ve been discussing what we’ve tried in regards to equity in the past—where we’ve not done enough, or where we’ve been just plain wrong in our recruiting strategies.

 We’ve been around as a fully-functioning agency for six years, and we have that many full-time team members—six.
 Given that we are only able to take on one new hire per year, this may seem like a really silly, even performative, exercise.
 Why bother posting a chart with more columns than team members?
 Isn’t posting a chart that says we’re all white admitting we’ve missed the mark?